 The sponsoring organization agrees to provide a preceptor to oversee the student's internship.
 The preceptor should have expertise in assigned project areas, experience and status within the organization, and an interest and competence in supervising and mentoring.
 As a mentor, the preceptor shares organizational values, experiences, and contacts with the student to facilitate their professional growth.
-Each student is assigned a field supervisor from the Center for Public Health Practice & Leadership (CPHPL) who assists the student in identifying professional and career objectives, clarifying learning objectives, and identifying appropriate internship sites.
-The preceptor works in conjunction with the field supervisor to make sure that students have a fulfilling and a successful public health practice internship experience.
+Each student is assigned a field consultant from the Center for Public Health Practice & Leadership (CPHPL) who assists the student in identifying professional and career objectives, clarifying learning objectives, and identifying appropriate internship sites.
+The preceptor works in conjunction with the field consultant to make sure that students have a fulfilling and a successful public health practice internship experience.

 Role of the Preceptor

 The role of the preceptor is one of mentor and/or supervisor for the student during the internship.
 The preceptor may or may not be the intern's direct supervisor on the project(s); however, we ask that all preceptors:

 - Provide access to individuals and meetings to assist in providing a context for the work performed

 - Meet with the student at least once per week

 - Provide opportunities to explore career options and other skill areas through informational interviews within and outside of your office

 - Provide regular professional feedback on progress, both strengths and weaknesses

 - Secure a work space and needed resources to be able to successfully complete assigned work and projects

 - Participate in an internship meeting ideally in the middle of internship or a site visit by the field consultant to review and assess progress in achieving work assignments and learning objectives (including review of personal and professional growth and development), identify and discuss learning issues, strengths, and challenges; resource needs which have emerged during the internship; and update the Internship Agreement to reflect any changes